sunmoonlotus/electron-navigation/README.md

     npm test
     ```
 	![](previews/demo.PNG)
+    * Node.js must be installed for this to work.
+Download [here](https://nodejs.org/en/download/) if you don't have it.

 4. From here on out if you leave your command prompt window open to the demo directory, you can run your app by typing.
 	```